M4X-VOGEL/Clingonia/README.md

 We will provide all necessary resources to be able to use all features of Clingonia.

 If you want to use your own ASP encodings, make sure that they are capable of solving Flatland problems.
 During the development phase, the `lp` representation of the environment may be beneficial for initial testing and debugging of the encoding or encodings.
-Keep in mind that several encodings can be called simulatenously by clingo, for example:
+Keep in mind that several encodings can be called simultaneously by clingo, for example:
 ```
 clingo env.lp example1.lp example2.lp
 ```